riserrad/RuntSQLtTests-AzDO/overview.md

 # Run tSQLt Unit Tests

+## What's new

+### Version 0.2.1

+- Added the option to run only a Test Class or Test Case ([Issue #6](https://github.com/ricardoserradas/RuntSQLtTests-AzDO/issues/6))
+- Minor improvements on the task UI

 ## Description

 With this build task, besides running tSQLt Unit Tests on a SQL Database, you'll also be able to:

-* Export the test results to the build summary;
+- Export the test results to the build summary;
-* Export the code coverage report to the build summary.
+- Export the code coverage report to the build summary.

 Originally, there is no build task that does all those 3 tasks.
 Thinking from an automation and engineering perspective, once you run your unit tests, it would be good to have its results published somewhere to inspect and adapt your tests.